yatinkoul/loan-defaulter-prediction-system/README.md

 # Dataset Description

 Data Source: http://archive.ics.uci.edu/ml/datasets/Bank+Marketing

 Dataset Name:  Bank Marketing Dataset

 Dataset Domain: Business (Banking)

 The data is related to direct marketing campaigns (phone calls) of a Portuguese banking institution.
-It is a multivariate dataset with 45211 instances and 17 attributes, which gives a total
+It is a multivariate dataset with 45211 instances and 17 attributes, which gives a total of 768,587 data points.